DOI-USGS/ISIS3/Public-Release-Process.md

 ## Step 1: Check current false positive test failures

 In this step, we check the currently failing tests.
-This is primarily an issue on the Mac OS where the timeout on the test execution is being hit.
 This is currently a judgement call on whether or not the tests are false-positives.
 This decision should be made by 2+ developers on the development team.

 ## Step 2: Set Up the Local and Remote Repositories
 In this step, we will prepare the local repository to build from as well as update the remote repository hosted on GitHub.
 Keep in mind that you will be building from this repo on other systems and plan accordingly by cloning this repo into a directory that you will still have access to as you switch between the machines.

+### Part A: Setup Repository
-* Clone a fresh copy of the ISIS3 repository from GitHub as isis3mgr
+* Create a fresh branch off of the dev branch (e.g.: `git checkout -b 3.9.1prep upstream/dev`).

+### Part B: Update isis/CMakeLists.txt
-* Update the isis/CMakeLists.txt file to reflect the proper version number and release stage.
+* Update the VERSION variable to the latest version number.
 NOTE: Do not add the _RC#
-* Until the build process is updated to pull from github tarballs, update the recipe/meta.yaml at this stage as well:
-    * build number: should be set to 0
+* Update the RELEASE_STAGE variable:
+    * 'stable' is for full releases.
+    * 'beta' is for RC's.
+    * 'alpha' is for developer release or custom mission builds.

+### Part C: Update recipe/meta.yaml
-    * The version should be the version of ISIS you are building.
-Refer [here](https://semver.org/) for information on semantic versioning.
+* Update the version variable to the version of ISIS you are building.
+    * If you are building a standard release, use the same version number as in [Part B].(#Part_B:_Update_isis/CMakeLists.txt)
-    * If you are building a Release Candidate, please include "_RCx".
-For example, for the first ISIS3.6.1 release candidate, it would be: "3.6.1_RC1".
-Our semantic versioning would call for a hyphen (ISIS3.6.1-RC1), but the conda build system requires an underscore.
+    * If you are building a release candidate, include "_RCx".
+        * For the first ISIS3.6.1 release candidate, it would be: "3.6.1_RC1".
-    * If you are creating a custom build, please include a unique tag.
-For example, for a custom ISIS3.6.1 CaSSIS build, it would be: "3.6.1_cassis1".
+    * If you are creating a custom build, include a unique tag.
+        * For a custom ISIS3.6.1 CaSSIS build, it would be: "3.6.1_cassis1".
+* Ensure the build_number is set to 0.
-  * The build number should be incremented for each build produced at the same version of source code, and should always begin at 0 for each version.
+  * The build number should be incremented for each build produced at the **same version** of source code and should always begin at 0 for each release version.
   * ****Please note that this step is important as this is how the file to be uploaded to Anaconda Cloud is named by conda build.
 If a file with the same name already exists on USGS-Astrogeology channel in Anaconda Cloud, it will be overwritten with the new upload.****

+### Part D: Create a Pull Request
 * Make a pull request with your local changes into the repository.

+### Part E: Make Github Release
-  * Once, the PR has been reviewed and merged move onto the next step.
+Once the PR has been reviewed and merged:

-* Make a github release and tag for the build
+* Draft a new github release.
+  * Tag the release.
-  * The release "Tag version" should be the \<version\> from the meta.yaml file you modified above.
-This is how the conda build system knows what tar.gz file to pull from the repo.
-(For example, if your version was 3.6.0, you should set your Release/Tag "Tag version" to 3.6.0 (**note**: no 'v' prefix to the version number.)
+      * The release "Tag version" must be the \<version\> from the meta.yaml file you modified in [Part C](#Part_C:_Update_recipe/meta.yaml).
-    * ***Please note that the recipe/meta.yaml file does not currently make use of this tag due to unresolved issues with the gtest submodule, but we would like to transition to this method for building in the future.
-The code to implement this exists in the recipe/build.sh file as a comment, but conda-build still makes use of the repository and the branch to clone the repository currently.***
       * Mission and non-standard builds (including release candidates) must be tagged as pre-release.
-  * Release Candidate or mission-specific release "Tag version" convention: version XX.YY.ZZ_<mission#/"RC#"><release> (ex.
-3.6.1_cassis2 or 3.6.1_RC3)

-### The following section will apply after building from the release tarball is functioning:

-* Download the release zip file to some location
+  * Name the release.
-* Get the metadata necessary for a release (meta.yaml file):
-  * sha256 hash: `openssl sha256 *.zip`
+      * If it is a standard release, name it "ISISX.Y.Z Public Release".
+      * If it is a release candidate, name it "ISISX.Y.Z Release Candidate N".
-  * version: from the tag created above
+  * Describe the release.
-  * build number: should be set to 0
-* Update the recipes/meta.yaml file within the repo to include proper version number so that the tarball created in step 2 is being targeted.
-Update the sha256 and check the build number.
-This number should be `0` with a new version being release).
-The build number may need to increment if the version number is staying the same and a new  and build number
-  * The version should be the version of ISIS you are building.
-Refer [here](https://semver.org/) for information on semantic versioning.
-    * If you are building a Release Candidate, please include "_RC".
-For example, for the ISIS3.6.1 release candidate, it would be: "3.6.1_RC".
-Our semantic versioning would call for a hyphen (ISIS3.6.1-RC), but the conda build system requires an underscore.
-    * If you are creating a custom build, please include a unique tag.
-For example, for a custom ISIS3.6.1 CaSSIS build, it would be: "3.6.1_cassis".
-  * The build number should be incremented for each build produced at the same version of source code, and should always begin at 0 for each version.
-  * ****Please note that this step is important as this is how the file to be uploaded to Anaconda Cloud is named by conda build.
-If a file with the same name already exists on USGS-Astrogeology channel in Anaconda Cloud, it will be overwritten with the new upload.****
-  * Now that the meta.yaml has been updated, go ahead and PR the updated meta.yaml to the dev branch.
+      * If it is a standard release, description should state "The official release for ISIS version X.Y.Z".
+      * If it is a release candidate, description should state "[First/Second/Third/...] release candidate for ISIS X.Y.Z".

 ## Step 3: Create the Builds for Anaconda Cloud

 In this step, we will create the build(s) for Anaconda Cloud using the conda-build system.
 Keep in mind that there will usually be two default public builds: one for Linux (built on prog28, Ubuntu 18 LTS), and one for Mac (built on prog26, Mac OS 10.13).
-(Missions may need certain builds and not others.
-Communicate with your team as to what they are going to need.)
+Missions may need certain builds and not others.
+Communicate with your team as to what they are going to need.
 Repeat this and the upload process process for each necessary system.
 You will need to be isis3mgr for this step since prog26 needs /jessetest in the PATH.

 Please keep in mind that conda may be a little finicky when building for other systems.
 You must use an OS-specific version of the software, confirm that there exists only one version in your system PATH variable, and that all commands run use that version exclusively.
 Fortunately, much of the output from conda commands will state the path to the version it is using explicitly.